Ikono: Economy

 The economy of Ikono LGA is largely blazed by the civil service.
 Ikono LGA has stores of mineral assets like salt, sand and rock.
 Also, there are convincing indicators for unrefined petroleum.
-Agriculture is likewise a significant financial action in Ikono LGA with yields, for example, oil palm, kola nut, cocoa, melon, maize, cassava, and plantain filled in genuinely huge amounts inside the space.Exchange additionally prospers in Ikono LGA with the space facilitating various business sectors like the Obo daily market.
+Agriculture is likewise a significant financial action in Ikono LGA with yields.
+For example, oil palm, kola nut, cocoa, melon, maize, cassava, and plantain filled in genuinely huge amounts inside the space.Exchange additionally prospers in Ikono LGA with the space facilitating various business sectors like the Obo daily market.
 Further more, the Fiongaran market situated a few kilometres away from the boundary community at the northern terrain has over the years been a major economic contributor.
 The people of Ikono in mild passivity participate in fishing, cottage craft [at Mbiabong Ikon, Mbiabong Ukan and other places] and lumbering.

 Ikono towns and villages

 Politics

 The political clime of the pre-democratic Ikono was overtly marshalled into the records by factors from the Ikono middle clan.
 The colonial administrators had a lot to do with such characters as Chief Ikpembe of Ibiaku Ntok Okpo and Chief Nyah Okoibu of Nung Ukim.

 By the end of the third republic, the merits of democracy, mixed with what many consider to be a state-authourity influenced schism, gradually favoured for more inclusiveness which has paved way for the people of the south to emerge as political front liners.
 The dominance of the south has been nevertheless toned into fairness, with the dominant political party PDP since 1999, running a quasi-zoning template with an equivalent power sharing formula.

-Presently, the executive head is an Ikono-middle man.
+Presently, the executive head is of the southern district; having taken over from an Ikono-middle factor in 2024 after a keenly contested election.
 The legislative arm is operated with the councillor elements.
 The Judiciary is also stamped with customary recognitions.

-The traditional hierarchies and monarchial stakes have been equally maintained with all permeable constutional rights sustained to run concurrently with the democratic government structures.
+The traditional hierarchies and monarchial stakes have been equally maintained with all permeable constitutional rights sustained to run concurrently with the democratic government structures.